BEST PLACES TO STAY IN CROATIA – BEST AREAS AND HOTELS FOR ALL BUDGETS

 Where to Stay in Split:

-This city is a must-see place in Croatia and I suggest staying here at least one night – as, even with the crowds – it is one of the very best places to stay in Croatia.
+This city is a must-see place, and I suggest staying here at least one night – as, even with the crowds – it is one of the very best places to stay in Croatia.

-In Dubrovnik, I recommend staying in the old town of the city – prices are high, but you can take your time strolling the unique old town of the city without the crowds early in the morning or in the evening.
+In Dubrovnik, I recommend staying in the old town of the city.
+Prices are high, but you can take your time strolling the city’s unique old town without the crowds early in the morning or in the evening.

 Because what you will find plenty of in Dubrovnik is tourists.
-Seriously, Dubrovnik gets crowded as heck and you will enjoy the quietness when the day tourists are not there yet.
-The TV show Games of Thrones has done its part – but even without the show, Dubrovnik has been a popular destination.
+Seriously, Dubrovnik gets crowded as heck, and you will enjoy the quietness when the day tourists are not there yet.
+The TV show Games of Thrones has done its part, but Dubrovnik has been a popular destination even without the show.

 Possible day trips:

-I, very unfortunately, had to skip Hvar.
-Weather was terrible and I decided against visiting (I book very spontanously, but I also visited off-season).
-However, according to my friends and family that visited it is a great place to stay at least for one night.
+I, very, unfortunately, had to skip Hvar.
+The weather was terrible, and I decided against visiting (I book very spontaneously, but I also visited off-season).
+However, according to my friends and family that visited, it is a great place to stay for one night.

-Neum is actually not located in Croatia, but in the now southern point of Bosnia-Herzegovina.
+Neum is actually not located in Croatia but in the southern point of Bosnia-Herzegovina.
 The history is complicated – however, if you want to visit Dubrovnik from most other places in Croatia (like Split, etc.), you have to cross the border in Bosnia and drive through Neum.

-If you take the ferry, you will not cross borders, but if you travel by bus or car, you could stay in Neum.
+If you take the ferry, you will not cross borders, but you could stay in Neum if you travel by bus or car.
 Neum is a little beach resort that is, honestly, less beautiful than the Croatian beach towns, but it is also much more affordable.

-So, if you are on a budget and are looking for a more affordable place to stay in Croatia (or in this case, a place to stay near Croatia) and you want to get from Split to Dubrovnik, Neum is a great place for a stopover.
+So, if you are on a budget and are looking for a more affordable place to stay in Croatia (or, in this case, a place to stay near Croatia) and want to get from Split to Dubrovnik, Neum is a great place for a stopover.

 Possible day trips:

 Croatia is such a diverse country with so many beautiful places to stay.
 Whether you are a beach or city (or town) person – or you enjoy the mountains – you surely find the best places to stay in Croatia for your Croatia trip.
-So, whenever you are headed to Croatia – hopefully, this post will help you figuring out where to stay in Croatia.
+Whenever you are headed to Croatia – hopefully, this post will help you figure out where to stay in Croatia.